 The second stage is the flea larvae.
 They look like tiny white worms with small hairs and are about 6 millimeters long.
 They feed on organic material that is found on their host or in their surroundings and provided they receive enough nutrients and consume enough food, in about 13 days, the larvae will spin a flea cocoon.

 The third phase is referred to as the flea pupae stage.
 This is a very interesting part of the flea cycles as the time the flea spends in the pupa has a very large variation.
 What do I mean by that?
 Well put another way, provided its surroundings are humid, and the temperature is right, an adult flea could appear in just under a week.
 However, if not, the flea can remain dormant for over a year.
-Scientists are baffled about how long they can stay alive; it’s seriously a wonder of creation.
-But more importantly, it means that we could have a potential flea infestation in hibernation as it were and it should be our top priority to kill them off before more of them awaken.
+This means that we could have a potential flea infestation in hibernation and it should be our top priority to kill them off before more awaken.

 The life cycle of a flea is almost complete, with the last part being the emergence of the actual adult flea.
 This entire process can take as long as two years or as short as a few weeks so it’s critical that you be proactive about flea control, even if they are not jumping around your house or living on your pets.
 And that is about it, the life cycle of fleas isn’t that complicated, and I encourage you to share this information with others or perhaps even use it in school projects, provided your use your own words and give a reference to this article of course